A preferred choice of next-gen business leaders to take key business decisions.

 ii.
 They should have excellent knowledge about other business departments.

 iii.
-They should have excellent communication skills to discuss the ERP implementation process with peers and give presentations to the team.
+They should have excellent communication skills to discuss the multi-company ERP implementation process with peers and give presentations to the team.

 A skill matrix plays an integral role in developing a structured method to select the perfect candidates for the project, designing customized training schedules, and identifying the best external consulting support.